libertine-linux/libertine/README.md

 ## Creating a new machine

-A 'machine' is simply a folder containing files that describe how it is to be configured and what software packages to build for it and how.
+A `machine` is simply a folder containing files that describe how it is to be configured and what software packages to build for it and how.
 These files and their permissions are used to create a cryptographic hash; consequently, if the configuration files change, the machine is considered to have changed and can be rebuilt.

 The file system layout of these files is as follows:-